The Spirit of St. Louis (film): Plot

-As the weather clears, The Spirit of St. Louis trundles down the muddy runway and barely clears electric lines and treetops.
-An American newspaper's headline reads: "Lindy Is Off!"
+As the weather clears, The Spirit of St. Louis trundles down the muddy runway and barely clears power lines and treetops.
+A newspaper headline reads: "Lindy Is Off!"
 Every hour, Lindbergh switches fuel tanks to keep the airplane's weight balanced.
 As he flies over Cape Cod, Lindbergh realizes that he has not slept in 28 hours.
 He recalls past times when he had slept on railroad tracks, short bunk beds, and under a windmill.
 When he begins to doze, he is awakened by a fly.
 Over Nova Scotia, he sees a motorcyclist below, remembering his own Harley-Davidson motorcycle that he had once traded as partial payment for his first aircraft, a World War I war-surplus Curtiss Jenny.

 Over the seemingly endless Atlantic, Lindbergh remembers barnstorming across the Midwest in a flying circus.
 After 18 hours, ice forms on the wings and engine, and the aircraft begins losing altitude.
 Lindbergh changes course and the ice breaks off in the warmer air; the engine, which had stopped, is restarted.
 Back on course, his compasses begin malfunctioning, forcing him to navigate by the stars.
-By dawn, he falls asleep, and the monoplane slowly descends in a wide spiral toward the ocean.
-Sunlight reflecting off the compact's mirror finally awakens him in time to regain flight control.
+By dawn, he falls asleep, and the monoplane gradually descends in a wide spiral toward the ocean.
+Sunlight reflecting off the compact's mirror hits his eyes and awakens him just in time to regain flight control.

 Seeing a seagull, Lindbergh realizes that he is close to land.
 He tries without success to hail a fisherman below.
 Sighting land, he determines that he has reached Dingle Bay, Ireland.
 Pulling out a sandwich from a paper bag, Lindbergh discovers the hidden Saint Christopher medal and hangs it on the instrument panel.
 Crossing the English Channel and the coast of France, Lindbergh follows the Seine up to Paris as darkness falls.

 Finally seeing the city lights ahead of him, Lindbergh approaches Le Bourget Airfield in the dark, becoming disoriented by panning spotlights aimed into the sky.
 He glimpses strange movements and lights below, in reality huge crowds of people and traffic in and around Le Bourget.
 Confused by this chaos, Lindbergh begins his landing approach, quickly becoming panicked.
 As he goes lower, he whispers "Oh, God, help me!"

 Landing safely and bringing The Spirit of St. Louis to a full stop, Lindbergh is rushed by hordes of people while sitting in the plane.
 As flash powder ignites and photos are taken, Lindbergh is carried triumphantly on people's shoulders toward a hangar.
 An exhausted Lindbergh eventually realizes that the crowds, numbering 200,000, are cheering for him and his achievement.
 On returning to New York City, Lindbergh, having now become a national hero, is given a huge ticker tape parade, with four million people lining the parade route.